fenxu/azure-powershell-docs-prod/azure/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/New-AzureRmApiManagementLogger.md

 ```

 ### -Name
-Specifies the entity name of an event hub from azure_2 classic portal.
+Specifies the entity name of an event hub from Azure classic portal.

 ```yaml
 Type: String